leohentschker/the-exchange/README.md

 FIX

 ## Moving forwards
 The next step is to start building contracts that allow users to do more with their virtual shares.
-To weigh in on what you are most interested in seeing (or get involved in the building process), comment [here](https://github.com/leohentschker/the-exchange/issues/1).
+To weigh in on what you are most interested in seeing (or get involved in the building process) comment [here](https://github.com/leohentschker/the-exchange/issues/1).

 ## Security
 Obviously, security is crucial for any application on the blockchain.
 In order to mitigate vulnerabilities, all token contracts and crowdsales inherit from open-sourced contracts built by [OpenZeppelin](https://openzeppelin.org/).
 If you find a security risk in one of the contracts, **please** email lhentschker@gmail.com